 For our analysis, we want to practice the sort of immersive observation and attention described by Roberts.
 That is, we want to study our A/V texts at length, with patience, to see what we notice about them through extended observation.
 We are aiming to gain insight into how digital A/V texts work, what forms of expression they make available, how they can affect us as viewers and listeners.
 Toward this end, your writing should address some combination of the following prompts and questions:

 - When observing the A/V text, what details do you notice?
 What specific things do you see and hear?
 What is the significance of these details?
 How do they shape your understanding of the text?
 How do they affect your experience of it?
 How do they shape its meaning?

 - Orient yourself toward the text in different ways.
-Focus on its social meaning, how it responds to or takes up ideas, conversations, or other texts from our culture and society.
-Alternately, focus on how it affects you, how it makes you feel, and what sort of experience you have observing it.
-Alternately, focus on its technique, on the actual text itself, how it uses A/V materials to achieve a particular effect.
+Focus on its social meaning, how it responds to or takes up ideas, conversations, or other texts or contexts from our culture and society.
+Alternately, focus on how it affects you, how it makes you feel, and what sort of experience you have observing it – or how it speaks to different audiences.
+Alternately, focus on its technique, on the actual text itself, how it uses A/V materials, different modes and media, available designs, and design choices (emphasis, contrast, color, organization, alignment, proximity) to achieve a particular effect.